Barkman History, Family Crest & Coats of Arms

 "The Sussex Barhams are probably connected with the ancient Kentish family of Barham.
 In the 13th century Baham was a Suffolk name. "

-Important Dates for the Barkman family
+Early History of the Barkman family

 This web page shows only a small excerpt of our Barkman research.
 Another 133 words (10 lines of text) covering the years 1535, 1535, 1390, 1391, 1634, 1621, 1595, 1667, 1625, 1626, 1577, 1670 and 1726 are included under the topic Early Barkman History in all our PDF Extended History products and printed products wherever possible.